kmhofmann/selene/docs/rationale.md

 Reading and writing from/to memory also does not seem to be supported.

 Most problematically, the last update to GIL was [made in 2007](https://stlab.adobe.com/gil/).
-It is quite fair to assume that the code base in not maintained anymore.
+It is quite fair to assume that the code base is not maintained anymore.
 This means that no new features or bug fixes are likely to be developed.

 #### What does Selene aim to provide?